Average Height Of People In India

 Encourage regular physical activity and exercise.
 Exercise helps strengthen bones and muscles, promoting overall growth and development.
 Encourage your child to participate in activities they enjoy, such as sports, dancing, or simply playing outdoors.
 Aim for at least 60 minutes of moderate-to-vigorous physical activity each day.

 Ensure your child receives regular medical checkups and vaccinations.
-Regular checkups allow healthcare professionals to monitor your child's growth and development and identify any potential problems early on.
+Now, regular checkups allow healthcare professionals to monitor your child's growth and development and identify any potential problems early on.
 Vaccinations protect against infectious diseases that can hinder growth and development.
 Follow the recommended vaccination schedule to ensure your child is fully protected.

 FAQ